 A huge part of what draws people to Jacksonville is the lifestyle the city offers.
-As is the case throughout much of the Sunshine State, the pace of life in Jax is somewhat slower than elsewhere in the USA.
-Jacksonvillians ‘work to live’ rather than ‘live to work’ and it's very normal to see families out spending quality time together of a weekend.
+As is the case throughout much of Florida, the pace of life in Jacksonville is somewhat slower than elsewhere in the US.
+Jacksonvillians ‘work to live’ rather than ‘live to work’.

-Jacksonville has a wide range of options when it comes to making good use of one’s spare time.
-Sports fans, outdoor enthusiasts, and culture vultures alike are bound to find plenty to keep them busy in Jacksonville.
+Jacksonville has a wide range of options when it comes to making good use of leisure time.
+Sports fans, outdoor enthusiasts, and culture vultures alike are bound to find plenty to keep them busy in the city.

 Sports and outdoor activities in Jacksonville

 Sports enthusiasts will be in their element in Jacksonville.
-The River City is something of a sports hub and residents will find a local team to support no matter which game they choose to follow.
+The city is something of a sports hub and residents will find a local team to support no matter which sport they choose to follow.
 Football fans can take their picks of the Florida Gators, the Seminoles, or the Jacksonville Jaguars.
-Those that follow baseball can get behind the Jacksonville Suns.
-Not forgetting the fact that the River City is golfer's dream with the PGA Tour being a highlight on Jacksonville’s sporting calendar.
+Those who follow baseball can get behind the Jacksonville Suns.

 Arts and culture in Jacksonville

-Perhaps culture isn’t the first thing that comes to mind when people think of Florida but don’t be fooled, Jacksonville is a real treasure trove when it comes to arts and culture.
-From the Museum of Contemporary Art and the Museum of Science History to the annual Jacksonville Jazz Festival, live performances at the Everbank Stadium, or catching a show at the historic Ritz theatre, there’s never a dull moment in the River City.
+Jacksonville is a real treasure trove when it comes to arts and culture.
+From the Museum of Contemporary Art and the Museum of Science History to the annual Jacksonville Jazz Festival, live performances at the Everbank Stadium, or catching a show at the historic Ritz theatre, there’s never a dull moment in Jacksonville.

-Prospective residents planning a move to Jax with the kids in tow will be pleased to learn that most of the city’s attractions have a child-friendly element to them.
-Come November kids are spoilt rotten as Jacksonville’s museums and galleries put on special events with families in mind, most of which are free for children under 12.
+Prospective residents planning a move to Jacksonville with the kids in tow will be pleased to learn that most of the city’s attractions have a child-friendly element to them.
+Come November kids are spoilt rotten as the city’s museums and galleries put on special events with families in mind, most of which are free for children under 12.

 Nightlife in Jacksonville

-As one might expect, Jacksonville has a long-standing tradition on vibey beach bars when once can take in a view of the ocean while sipping a tropical cocktail.
-At Beaches Town Centre visitors will find a range of nightlife venues from upscale champagne bars to historic waterholes.
+Jacksonville has a long-standing tradition of vibey beach bars where one can take in a view of the ocean while sipping a tropical cocktail.
+At Beaches Town Center, visitors will find a range of nightlife venues from upscale champagne bars to historic waterholes.

 Eating out in Jacksonville